isomerpages/mol-services/index.md

 description: Brief site description here
 image: /images/mol-logo.jpg
 permalink: /
-notification: Moments of Life will be known as LifeSG from 13 July 2020 onwards!
-Download from your App Store or Google Play today!
+notification: Moments of Life will be rebranded as LifeSG from 13 July 2020 onwards!
+Download it from your App Store or Google Play today!
 sections:
     - hero:
-        title: Services in LifeSG
+        title: Government Services in SG
         subtitle: Simpler Services.
 Better Lives
         background: /images/hero banner2.jpeg

     - infobar:
-        title: Govt Services
+        title: Government Services
         subtitle:
         image: /images/government Services..png
         description: We have put together Government Services that might be useful for you, in one place.